Site Builder is a legacy product and is no longer available to new Customers. |

 Category Feature

-On the top of your category pages, just below the header, the category feature lets you add an image, coupled with a heading, description, and customizable button on the right.
+On the top of your category pages, just below the header, the category feature lets you add an image and a heading, description, and customizable button on the right.

 Page Types & Features